summa-dev/merkle-sum-tree-ts/README.md

 ## To do

-- [ ] Add new node type, should support both hash and sum
+- [x] Add new node type, should support both hash and sum
-- [ ] Add support for sum
+- [x] Add support for sum
-- [ ] Modify hashing for both leaf and middle nodes
+- [x] Modify hashing for both leaf and middle nodes
 - [ ] Create circom proof, contains both sibling hashes and sibling sums
+- [x] Remove arity
-- [ ] Remove arity
+- [ ] Modify create tree api to support new package name